The load speed of your website greatly impacts almost everything: the click-through rate, engagement rate, and conversion rate.

 And that means a slow website is costing you customers, subscribers, readers and quite simply: money!

 51% of U.S online shoppers said that they wouldn’t complete a purchase if the website is too slow.
+And as a result, it cost US businesses billions annually.
 So, you know this is serious.

 But how slow is too slow?

 Well, as it turns out, every second matters.
 Even a 2.8-second increase in load time saw a 2.4% drop in conversion rate.